 2. “I only regret that I have but one life to lose for my country” —Nathan Hale

 This is a quote that may not ring true for all, but for dedicated and loyal soldiers, it is sentiment that can be heartfelt and humbling.

-Joseph Campbell said it beautifully: the term “hero” is thrown around more often than it actually should be, but you will know a real hero when you see one.
+The term “hero” is thrown around more often than it actually should be, but you will know a real hero when you see one.
 They are people who do something for the greater good in an unselfish act.

-Poet Thomas Campbell (1777-1844) paid tribute to the soldiers who fought with his reminder that we would not have the freedoms we hold so dearly today without the blood, sweat, and tears of our country’s patriots.
+He paid tribute to the soldiers who fought with his reminder that we would not have the freedoms we hold so dearly today without the blood, sweat, and tears of our country’s patriots.

 Heroes shouldn’t just be remembered; they should be used as an example to inspire us all.